 In manufacturing terms, productivity means money.
 It affects costs, profitability, and the ability to remain competitive.
 In an increasingly tough global marketplace, having a competitive edge can be a make or break factor.

 In the simplest terms, manufacturing productivity is the ratio of output to input—how much a company can produce based on a given amount of input—and it focuses mainly on throughput and quantity.
 Input covers factors including labor hours, capital resources, and natural resources, while outputs are normally measured by the quantity of goods produced.
+So, the formula is:

 A skilled workforce is a productive one.
 Employees who are knowledgeable make fewer mistakes and deliver to a higher standard.
 A commitment to training and development also helps retain employees, reducing the cost—and production impact—of churn, and training from scratch.